slviajero/tinybasic/examples/00tutorial/README.md

 ### The Dark Arts

 This language set has a few functions for low level access to the interpreter mechanism.
 Currently MALLOC, FIND and EVAL are implemented.

+- Malloc: malloc.bas - allocate memory and find it by identifier

+### More BASIC features

 In addition to these language sets there are the Arduino IO functions.
 These features are explained in 01basics-10starter.